polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 1. Open a terminal shell on your local computer.

-2. Download and unpack the container by running a command similar to the following:
+2. Download and unpack the image by running a command similar to the following:

    ```bash
    docker pull paritytech/srtool:1.62.0